Thomas Bleakley McDowell: The Irish Times

 His involvement with newspapers came about through the recognition of his business acumen.
 He was asked by some acquaintances to take a look at the financial troubles of the Evening Mail, which was bought subsequently by The Irish Times, adding to the latter's own financial difficulties.

 He was asked later by The Irish Times to see if Roy Thomson, the Canadian-born British press baron whom he had met while they both looked separately at the Evening Mail, might be interested in taking it over.
-Thomson passed and the company then asked McDowell himself to take charge as chief executive in 1962.
+Thomson passed, and the company then asked McDowell himself to take charge as chief executive in 1962.

-Among his first actions were to close the Evening Mail and the Sunday Review, a short-lived tabloid that was ahead of its time.
+Among his first actions was to close the Evening Mail and the Sunday Review, a short-lived tabloid that was ahead of its time.
 A year later, another problem was resolved when Douglas Gageby, who had been hired as managing director of The Irish Times shortly before McDowell's arrival, took over as editor.

 Relationship with Douglas Gageby

-Thus, what had begun as a slightly awkward relationship, turned into a highly successful partnership as Gageby set about broadening the newspaper's editorial appeal and McDowell set it on a successful commercial course.
+Thus, what had begun as a slightly awkward relationship turned into a highly successful partnership as Gageby set about broadening the newspaper's editorial appeal and McDowell set it on a successful commercial course.

-McDowell always credited Gageby and his successors as editor with the success of the newspaper, pointing out in an interview last year for the newspaper's archives that "people buy the paper to see what the editor has said, not to know how it is printed or what kind of paper is used".
+McDowell always credited Gageby and his successors as editors with the success of the newspaper, pointing out in an interview last year for the newspaper's archives that "people buy the paper to see what the editor has said, not to know how it is printed or what kind of paper is used".

 Although he had a close relationship with editors, especially Gageby, he did not interfere in the editorial running of the newspaper.
 He did not share Gageby's republicanism but believed that the minority in the North had been treated badly by the majority.

-When the North erupted in violence in 1969 - a time when there was little or no real communication between nationalists and unionists or between Irish and British politicians and bureaucrats - he tried on his own initiative to interest the then British prime minister, Harold Wilson, in talks with all the other parties involved.
+When the North erupted in violence in 1969 - a time when there was little or no real communication between nationalists and unionists or between Irish and British politicians and bureaucrats - he tried on his initiative to interest the then British prime minister, Harold Wilson, in talks with all the other parties involved.

 His efforts came to nothing but irritated the then British ambassador to Dublin, Sir Andrew Gilchrist, whom he had bypassed.

-In a briefing letter about McDowell's approach, Gilchrist wrote that McDowell had described Gageby as "a renegade or white nigger".
+In a briefing letter about McDowell's approach, Gilchrist wrote that McDowell had described Gageby as "on Northern questions a renegade or white nigger".
 McDowell strongly denied the charge when Gilchrist's letter was published in 2003: "I never used that phrase, nor would I have thought of using it, about Gageby," he said in last year's interview.
 "Other people (in Belfast) called him a renegade, but I never thought he was a renegade.
 Douglas never made any secret of what he was.
 There could be no doubt about him turning or changing or anything like that."